lev2pr0/mailboxforwardreport/README.md

 6. Test, test, test and verify
 7. Open pull request to ```main``` with details of changes (screenshots if applicable)

 Once steps complete, I will engage to discuss changes if required and evaluate readiness for merge.
-Cases where pull requests are closed I will provide detailed notes on the why and provide direction for your next pull request.
+Cases where pull requests are closed, I will provide detailed notes on the why and provide direction for your next pull request.

 <br></br>
 ## License